oracle-livelabs/oci/oci-landing-zones/baseline/baseline.md

 ---
 The first step is to create a OCI Resource Manager Stack.
 The Stack is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 Each stack resides in the compartment you specify, in a single region; however, resources on a given stack can be deployed across multiple regions.
 An OCID (unique identifier) is assigned to each stack.

-1. Open up Resource Manager service.
-You can click directly on Resource Manager in the navigation path menu, otherwise, Go back to the main Navigation Menu -> Developer Services -> Resource Manager.
+1. Download the latest [`oelz`](https://github.com/oracle-quickstart/oci-landing-zones/tree/master) file.
+2. [Login](https://cloud.oracle.com/resourcemanager/stacks/create) to Oracle Cloud Infrastructure.
+3. Import the stack `Home > Developer Services > Resource Manager > Stacks > Create Stack`

-2. In the stack section, click create stack and choose template as the origin of the Terraform configuration.
+4. In the stack section, click create stack and choose template as the origin of the Terraform configuration.
     |Varibale Name|Value|
     |--|--|
     |Parent compartment name|`OELZ_Demo`|